Welcome to Reception Class!

 Encourage your child to recognise and read print when you are out shopping, on the bus or at the park.
 Most children can recognise the Golden M for McDonald’s a mile away!

-Communication Book and Book Bags
+Communication and Book Bags

 Our aim is to be paperless; therefore most written communication will be via Showbie or the school email system.
 Feel free to ask if you require any support with accessing or using Showbie.